pikcube/BottomText/README.md

 ## How to I install?

-Once it has been added to the repo, you'll be able to install with winget.

-Alternatively, you may download the application from the release page.
+You can download the application from the release page on the side.

 ## Are there dependencies?